SOLANA-DEVNET

 Why projects use this flow

-Funding the revenue pool allows external projects to distribute assets through a transparent and aligned recipient base.
-Shareholders form a visible participation set that can be independently inspected.
+Funding the distribution pool allows external projects to distribute assets through a transparent and aligned recipient base.
+Participants form a visible participation set that can be independently inspected.

 This avoids opaque reward allocation or random airdrops.
 All funding transactions remain publicly visible, and distribution logic follows deterministic protocol rules.